bonds/bonds.github.io/content/posts/2022-05-05-junior-vs-senior-managers.md

 * [The Truth About Employee Engagement][4]
 * [Death by Meeting][6]

-And yes, I’m a fan of Patrick Lencioni’s writings.
-And no, I’m not paid for saying so.
+If you click on some of those you'll notice I’m a Patrick Lencioni’s fan.
+BTW I’m not paid for these links or for saying so ...this is an old school, unsponsored, unpaid, not shilling, genuine opinion. :)

 [1]: https://english.stackexchange.com/questions/30939/is-used-in-anger-a-britishism-for-something
 [2]: /junior-vs-senior-engineers.html